sb365561/sb365561.github.io/README.md

 # Setting up [Traefik](https://traefik.io/) as a reverse-proxy with dotnet

-There is a script to create the reverse proxy <a href="./traefik-reverse-proxy-setup.sh" >here </a>
+There is a bash script to create the reverse proxy <a href="./traefik-reverse-proxy-setup.sh" >here </a>

 <b> My Minimum requirements </b>